tessavdheiden/path_planning/README.md

 <img src="Island.png" width="256" height="256" title="Island and destinations">

 ## Algorithm choice
 While Breadth First Search explores equally in all directions, Dijkstra’s Algorithm prioritizes which paths to explore.
 Instead of exploring all possible paths equally, it favors lower cost paths.
 We can assign lower costs to encourage moving on land and flat areas and higher costs to avoid hills.
-When movement costs vary, we use this instead of Breadth First Search.
+So, when movement costs vary, we use this instead of Breadth First Search.
 The picture below shows the path planned by Dijkstra.

 <img src="results/dijkstra.png" width="256" height="256" title="Dijkstra">

 A\* is a modification of Dijkstra’s Algorithm that is optimized for a single destination.
-Dijkstra’s Algorithm can find paths to all locations; A\* finds paths to one location, or the closest of several locations.
+Dijkstra’s Algorithm can find paths to all locations and A\* finds paths to one location, or the closest of several locations.
 It prioritizes paths that seem to be leading closer to a goal.
 The picture below shows the path planned by A\*.

 <img src="results/a_star.png" width="256" height="256" title="A star">